Raccoon and Squirrel Removal in the City Of Mississauga

 Although you can dig up your yard in search of these pests, there are easier ways to find white grub larvae in your yard.
 Some of the signs that skunks and raccoons are digging grass and eating grubs in your yard include:

 - Torn-up areas of sod (created by raccoons as they dig for grubs)

 - Dead patches of lawn (caused by grubs as they feed)

 - Round indentations in the grass (made by raccoons & skunks as they search for grub larvae)

 A Look at Grub Larvae -Types of white grubs include the Japanese beetle, European chafer, and June beetle.
-Grub larvae are highly active during the spring and fall months when they come up to the surface of the ground in search of grass roots to eat.
+Grub larvae are highly active during the spring and fall when they come up to the ground’s surface, searching for roots to eat.
 As they devour the roots, the grass begins to die, creating large patches of dead grass.
-This is when raccoons and skunks begin their search for grub larvae to eat.
+This is when raccoons and skunks search for grub larvae to eat.